Government Medical College, Haldwani

 Government Medical College, Haldwani (formerly known as Uttarakhand Forest Hospital Trust Medical College) is a medical college in Haldwani, Uttarakhand, India.
 It was established in 1997.
 The college is affiliated with Hemwati Nandan Bahuguna Uttarakhand Medical Education University, Dehradun.
 Also known as GMC Haldwani, it is one of the fast-growing residential and co-educational medical colleges in India.

-It is recognised by the Medical Council of India and Government of India.
+It is recognised by the National Medical Commission.

 History

 The foundation of the medical college was laid on 19 March 1997, by Shri Romesh Bhandari, the then governor of Uttar Pradesh.
 In May 2004, the college started its first intake of 100 MBBS students.

 By April 2010, "Uttarakhand Forest Hospital Trust" had been dissolved.
 All of the five institutions operational under the trust had been taken over by Department of Medical Education (Government of Uttarakhand) to operate under the name of Government Medical College, Haldwani from 1 May 2010.

 Admission process

 For undergraduate courses, entry to this institute is purely on the basis of merit obtained by students in competitive examination: